The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-evu725/src/short-response.md

 As you can see, the rest parameter is represented by the `...` before `nums`, which allows the function to accept any number of arguments.

 ### Question 5
-**Scope** is the accesibility or visibility of a variable within different parts of a program.
+**Scope** is the accessibility or visibility of a variable within different parts of a program.

 An analogy for scope is how you speak differently depending on who you're talking to.
 For example, a friend versus someone older.
 The message you convey might change based on your evidence.